 For organizations and users with direct access to the SQL Server on which their NAV database is stored (and using Windows Authentication or NAV User/Password Authentication), this data source can provide substantially faster reporting access than is traditionally possible through NAV's Web Services.

 If your organization uses a different type of connection, please see one of our other articles:

-(although these articles describe Jet Professional, the concepts also apply to Jet Express)
+(although these articles describe the full edition of Jet Reports, the concepts also apply to Jet Express)

 Once you have selected Direct SQL Server and clicked OK, the first thing you must do is specify the account information that will be used to connect directly to the SQL Server